John Okello: Early life

-Revolutionary
+Revolutionary activities

 Okello left for Zanzibar in 1963, where he contacted the leaders of the Afro-Shirazi Youth League, the youth organisation of the Afro-Shirazi Party.
 The Youth League strove for a revolution in order to break the power of the Arabs.
 On Zanzibar, Okello was also a member of the Painters Union.
 As a house painter, he earned a regular salary and also had cause to move around the island, supposedly giving speeches at union branches.
 He used his travel to organize a grassroots revolution to overthrow the Sultan.
 In his free time, he built up a small army of determined African nationalists.
 He required its members to hold themselves to his strict rules: sexual abstinence, no raw meat, and no alcohol.

 The highly religious Okello was convinced he had been given orders in his dreams by God to break the powerful position of the Arabs and to found a revolutionary state on Zanzibar and Pemba.
 Okello said that he had received orders from God, when still in Uganda, determining this by the position of stones in a stream.
 On the night before the revolution, Okello ordered his men to kill all Arabs between 18 and 25 years of age, to spare pregnant and elderly women, and not to rape virgins.

-Uprising
+Zanzibar uprising

 On 12 January 1964, with popular support from the island's native African majority, Okello and his men fought their way to the capital of Zanzibar, Stone Town, where the Sultan lived.
 Even though they were poorly armed, Okello and his men surprised the police force of Zanzibar and they took power.

 During a speech on radio, Okello dubbed himself the "Field Marshal of Zanzibar and Pemba".
 He gave the Sultan an order to kill his family and to kill himself afterwards; otherwise, Okello would do so himself.
 However, the Sultan had already brought himself to safety and would later escape to Britain.
 The prime minister and other ministers did not escape and were imprisoned for many years.

 The coup led to the little-known bloodbath of between 2,000 and 4,000 ethnic Arabs, South Asians and Comorians, whose families had been living in Zanzibar for centuries, between 18 and 20 January.
 In addition to the murders, followers of Okello carried out thousands of rapes and destroyed property and homes.
 Within a few weeks, a fifth of the population had died or fled.